agent18/agent18.github.io/_posts/2018-10-25-Deliberate-Practice-case-study.markdown

 if revenge goes right`, and comes back to `what happens if revenge goes wrong`.
 This does not seem to be delivering one point at a time.
 Strike for STM.
 In my case I skip the point on `what happens if revenge goes right` altogether.
-Which is more like violating Rule #8 "considering all possible relevant things".
+Which is more like violating Rule #8.
 0-1 for Agent

 Rule #2: I think both elaborate enough on the main points.
 1-1